 - You should get a popup stating that you need to initialize the disk first before you can use it.
 If not you can right click on the label for the disk it and chose Initialize Disk.

-- Make sure you select MRB (Master Boot Record) as the style of partition and click okay.
+- Make sure you select MBR (Master Boot Record) as the style of partition and click okay.

-- You should now see your entire drive list in Disk Manager
+- You should now see your SSD listed in Disk Manager

 Setting up Smart Response